Planning Your Hike to Europe – Russell Tours

 - Before you leave try to go to bed early and waking up very early.
 Say, the week before you leave start by not drinking alcohol or stimulants like coffee late in the day.
 Go to bed at 8:00pm and get up at 5:00am.
 If you do that before you leave you will find that a change of a few hours will be easier on you than if you didn’t do this.

 - Eat red meat.
-Ok, vegetarians I have no comment for you.
-Red meat increases your blood flow and increases the oxygen to your brain and body making any transitions easier on you.
+Ok, vegetarians, we can recommend almonds, legumes, or tofu.
+Red meat and proteins in general increases your blood flow and increases the oxygen to your brain and body making any transitions easier on you.

 - Luggage size and weight limits are not created equal.
 While U.S. carriers may have relatively standard sizing for both checked and carry on bags, foreign carriers do not.
 It behooves you to check those critical sizes before you book the ticket.
 Buying new carry on bags or paying for oversized checked bags can be budget busting.